QUICK ANSWER

 What should I do once DBPR approves my application?

 Confirm your candidate information, schedule Pearson VUE if your practice scores are ready, keep your course certificate available, and prepare your exam-day documents.
-Use the test centers guide before booking.
+Use the testing centers guide before booking.

 Methodology

 This guide was written for Florida sales associate applicants whose DBPR application is pending before Pearson VUE scheduling.
-It uses DBPR's sales associate initial application checklist, DBPR fingerprinting guidance, DBPR sales associate application form, DBPR real estate associate requirements, the DBPR sales associate candidate booklet, and Pearson VUE's Florida Real Estate page.
+It uses DBPR's Sales Associate Initial Application Checklist, DBPR fingerprinting guidance, the DBPR RE 1 Sales Associate Application form, DBPR Real Estate Associate Requirements, the DBPR Real Estate Sales Associate Candidate Information Booklet, and Pearson VUE's Florida Real Estate page.
 Practical timing guidance is framed as planning advice because DBPR review time varies by application completeness, fingerprint receipt, background review, education documents, and applicant volume.

 Sources